Rural Bank Scholarships

 Does the Rural Bank Scholarship only cover certain study subjects?

-The only restriction is that you must be able to demonstrate how your studies will contribute to supporting the Australian agricultural industry.
+The only restriction is that you must be able to demonstrate how your studies will contribute to supporting the Australian agricultural industry and/or rural and regional communities.

 Part of my studies will include a period of study at an overseas university.
 Am I still eligible?